When Do Dogs Stop Growing?

 How Large Can They Get?

-Depending on their breed, your dog could reach anywhere from 10 to 120 pounds.
+Depending on their breed, your dog could reach 10 to 120 pounds.
 Some dogs can weigh more than 150 pounds, but that’s rare.

-As a general rule of thumb, large breeds like German Shepherds and Labrador Retrievers are most likely to top out around 100 pounds.
+As a general rule of thumb, large breeds like German Shepherds and Labrador Retrievers will likely top out around 100 pounds.

 As adults, medium-sized breeds like Beagles and Chihuahuas usually stay between 30 and 60 pounds.
 Smaller dogs like Pomeranians and Yorkshire Terriers rarely exceed 15 pounds in adulthood.
 Regardless of size, all dogs will stop growing at some point.